rricard/consens/README.md

 - **TEST THE HANDLERS**, yeah that's bad !
 The core funcs are tested but the whole system is not.
 I don't know how to tackle the problem right now anyway, I have to think a little bit more about it...
 - Simple, side-effect free, Client API.
 With futures if possible.
 - Try to integrate it with existing clojure protocols, at this point I must have finished reading JoC I think ...
+- Oh ! and ...
+LOAD TESTING !

 ## License